 Survival keeps you alert.

-I didn't feel unsafe—but I didn't feel secure either.
+I did not feel unsafe exactly, but I did not feel secure either.

 Every month required attention.